VinsonWang92/Vinson_marketplace/README.md

 - Target audience
     - Students of all ages are the target audience as they voice what sort of courses they are looking for and they can also advise how much they're willing to pay on idea boards and people with technical knowledge that can create a course but are unsure of whether their course will have an audience or they don't have the financial means or incentives to start/complete the course
 - Tech stack (e.g. html, css, deployment platform, etc)
-    - HTML, CSS, Heroku, Ruby on Rails
+    - HTML, CSS, Heroku, Ruby on Rails, Tailwind, Stripe

 R12.
 User stories for your App